lineality/installing_alpine_linux/README.md

 - Alpine can be set up to encrypt the drive
 - Alpine can be set up as headless, window-manager (i3, sway), or normal linux GUI (xcfe4)
 - Modifying network setup can be tricky
+- Monitor brightness is now easier with apk's brightnessctl

 #### Ram Size
 - Ram use for headless may be around 200mb